To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 So the Doolittles are making all kinds of adjustments as they try to figure out where this goes next.
 Will has taken over managing their finances.
 A lot of that used to be Bella's job.
 Early-onset Alzheimer's is a complicated condition, so Bella will eventually require special care.
 In the meantime, now that she's not working, she's arranging to take art classes and thinking about trying to start a home business.

-On the podcast, she sounds committed to managing this, maintaining some control, even as her mind changes.
+On the podcast, she sounds committed to managing, maintaining some control, even as her mind changes.
 "I feel like I can go with the flow, but if the flow isn't going the way I want it to go, I'm going to change that direction," she insists.

 "So that's an optimistic way of looking at it," Will responds.